yonepv/micro-frontend-ng-native-federation-doc/README.md

 This project was inspired but other projects (see references) to have two applications: host and remote.
 - The host application, shell, hosts the micro-frontend counter.
-- The remote application, mfe1, has a web component counter.
+- The remote application, mfe1, has a web component counter. ([See github repo](https://github.com/yonepv/micro-frontend-ng-native-federation-ng17-mfe1))

 The angular extension native federation will create what is needed to communicate both applications.